dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 ### 1.5.1.
 Initialize the session (Init task)

+> :warning: Please start a new PowerShell session and do not use the old one.
+This is because there is a kind of Azure PowerShell module hell (Déjà vu of [Dll Hell](https://en.wikipedia.org/wiki/DLL_hell)) and usually at this point in the process a module is loaded that prevents a newer version from being loaded.
+>
+> And don't forget: Sometimes just retrying a failed task is the best and easiest solution.

 After the preparation script finished, we have all modules and dependencies on the machine to get going.
 Please run the build script again, but this time just only for initializing the shell:

 ```powershell